Perfect 10, Inc. v. Amazon.com, Inc.: Direct infringement

-Perfect 10 made two claims of direct infringement.
+Perfect 10 made two claims of direct infringement:

-Framing

-First, Perfect 10 argued that Google's framing of infringing websites constituted direct infringement, and it requested that Google be enjoined from continuing this practice.
+First, Perfect 10 argued that Google's framing of infringing websites constituted direct infringement, and requested that Google be enjoined from continuing this practice.
 The district court found that Google would infringe the distribution and display rights by framing others' content only if it hosted and physically transmitted the content itself (the "server test").
 The court rejected Perfect 10's argument that the relevant question should be whether the content is visually incorporated into the site (the "incorporation test").
 Since Google only provided an instruction for the user's computer to fetch the infringing pages from servers not under its control, rather than hosting or transmitting the content itself, the court found that Perfect 10 was unlikely to succeed on this point, and so denied its request for an injunction.

-Thumbnails

 Second, Perfect 10 argued that Google's creation and distribution of thumbnail images was direct infringement, and requested that Google be enjoined from creating and distributing thumbnails of its images.
 Google did not dispute that it displayed and distributed protected derivative works of the plaintiff's images.
 However, it argued that the use of the works in such thumbnails was protected under the copyright doctrine of fair use.
 The district court found that Google's use of the images was commercial and partially transformative (intended to serve a fundamentally different purpose than the originals).
 The court found Google's use highly commercial, more so than in Kelly v.
 Arriba Soft Corporation (which was prevailing precedent), due mainly to its AdSense program, which a number of the infringing sites used.
 Also distinguishing the case from Kelly, the court noted that in 2005 Perfect 10 leased the right to distribute reduced-size versions of its images for use on cell phones to Fonestarz Media Limited, putting it in direct competition with Google's thumbnails.
 Therefore, the court ruled that this factor "weigh[ed] slightly in favor" of Perfect 10.

 The court rejected Google's argument that the images were uncreative; however, since the works in question were all published, it ruled that this factor too weighed only slightly in favor of Perfect 10.
 The court also ruled that Google's infringement meant "[c]ommonsense dictates that [cell phone] users will be less likely to purchase the downloadable P10 content licensed to Fonestarz", and that this factor weighed against Google.